imvast/Captcha-Solver/README.md

 ❌ ReCaptcha vALL

-❓ comment on the suggestions /issue for what other captchas i should add
+❓ add a comment on the suggestions /issue with what other captchas i should add

 ---

-star for release -> releasing early in my discord server
+star for release -> releasing early in my discord server @ https://discord.gg/2HQE8sr8s7